milo2012/metasploitHelper/README.md

 The reason for this script is that I want to be be able to take a NMAP xml file as input, automatically search for a Metasploit module and launches the Metasploit module against it.

+Denial of service (DoS) modules in Metasploit are excluded.

 ```
 metasploitHelper.py    Uses a nmap .nmap file as input and metasploit modules (web/ports) and generate a metasploit resource script.
 extras\searchMSF.py    Search Metasploit modules folder